sleddog/methods-spring-2025/Fizzbuzz/Go/braydenmiller/README.md

 ### Unit Test Description
 Since the FizzBuzz program prints to the console, a helper function, `getFizzbuzzOutput`, is used to capture the output and compare it with the expected result.

-The go test file includes the following test cases:
+The Go test file includes the following test cases:
 - `TestJustNumber`: Verifies that the program correctly prints the number itself when it is neither a multiple of 3 nor 5.

 - `TestBob`: Verifies that the program prints "Bob" for numbers that are multiples of 3.

 - `TestCat`: Verifies that the program prints "Cat" for numbers that are multiples of 5.

-- `TestBobCat`: Verifies the program prints "BobCat" for numbers that are multiples of both 3 and 5.
+- `TestBobcat`: Verifies the program prints "BobCat" for numbers that are multiples of both 3 and 5.

 ### Prerequisites for Running Tests
 1. Make sure you have [Go installed](https://go.dev/doc/install)